KunihiroS/auto-committer/README.md

 ## Important Notes

 *   **Commit Granularity:** Automatic commits at regular intervals might result in commits containing incomplete work.
-Adjusting the `commitIntervalSeconds` is crucial. **Furthermore, to ensure system stability and prevent unexpected behavior, the execution interval must be set to at least 180 seconds (3 minutes).**
+Adjusting the `commitIntervalSeconds` is crucial. **Furthermore, to ensure system stability and prevent unexpected behavior, the execution interval must be set to at least 60 seconds (1 minute).**
 *   **Commit Scope:** This tool commits all tracked file changes according to `.gitignore`.
 It cannot target specific files for auto-commit.
 Add files you don't want committed to `.gitignore`.
 *   **Performance:** Periodic `git add .` and `git diff --staged` might impact performance in very large repositories.
 *   **LLM Costs and Accuracy:** Using external LLMs like the OpenAI API incurs costs based on usage.
 While no commit or LLM call occurs if there are no changes, frequent changes will increase costs.
 Using local LLMs requires setup and consideration of model accuracy.